 - Why should they care?
 This is all about making a personal and emotional connection with the prospect, and showing them how much you care about their needs and desires.

 If you can answer these important five questions, especially in ways that produce emotions, then you’re well on the way to creating a great photographer bio page that can make a meaningful connection with your prospects.
-Also, check out how to write a photographer bio for a case-study on exactly how to improve your about page.
+Also, check out how to write your about page for a case-study on exactly how to improve your about page.

 To help you, I’ve got 7 ways you can turn your photographer bio and about page into a client attraction magnet.

-Your about page or photographer bio is your chance to talk to your new prospects in ways designed to make a deep emotional connection.
+Your about page or photographer bio is a chance to talk to your prospects in ways that make deep emotional connections.

-By focusing on the subjective elements of what you offer, rather than on numbers of photographs or the duration of a session, you create a scenario where the price of your photography becomes less of a deciding factor.
-So, if you place a high value on the benefits offered by your photography, your prospects will naturally value your work much higher than they might otherwise.
+By focusing on the emotional elements of what you offer instead of the number of photos or length of a session, you create a scenario where the price of your photography becomes less of a deciding factor.

-In this sense, your about page can act as a prospect filter, connecting with the people you want to serve, and sending away those who might not be a good fit for you because they’re focused almost exclusively on price.
+Your about page acts as a prospect filter, connecting with the people you want to serve, and sending away those who might not be a good fit for you.

 #2: Talk Less About Yourself